jemin777/ojava7.0/README.md

 OakJava7 is  divided  into  6 types

-i) Scroll Server with OakJava7 (.web) and OakJava7 (.ojava7)

-ii) Scroll Server with  Java/j2ee and Java (jdk1.8) compiler
+i) Scroll Server with  Java/j2ee,Oakjava7, and Java (jdk1.8) compiler

-(Note: Here Oakjava7 compiler is not used,instead of that Jdk1.8 compiler is used with ScrollServer.Because  Hibernate, Mybatics ,Java Spring are written in Jdk1.8 That's why Oakjava7 compiler is not match with java/j2ee frameworks Hibernate, Mybatics ,Java Spring ,and EJB. so Jdk1.8 versions and  next versions of  Jdk1.8 will not be supported to be used with Oakjava7 compiler.
+(Note: Here Oakjava7 compiler is not used,instead of that Jdk1.8 compiler is used with ScrollServer.Because  Hibernate, Mybatics ,Java Spring are written in Jdk1.8 That's why Oakjava7 compiler is not match with java/j2ee frameworks Hibernate, Mybatics ,Java Spring ,and EJB.
+But Oakjava7 will be  used  in case of providing security for Java/J2ee platform. so Jdk1.8 versions and  next versions of  Jdk1.8 will not be supported to be used with Oakjava7 compiler.
 Here Jsp ,and Servlet will not work in Scroll Server.